ccxt/ccxt/CONTRIBUTING.md

 **All timestamps throughout all unified structures within this library are integer timestamp _in milliseconds_!**

-In order to convert to milliseconds timestamps, CCXT implementes the following methods:
+In order to convert to milliseconds timestamps, CCXT implements the following methods:

 ```JavaScript
 const data = {